dmotte/desktainer-plus/README.md

 - installed **Shell In A Box**
   - configured it in _supervisor_ as a service
   - running on **port 4200**
-- already created a custom user named `debian` and made some customizations to it
+- already created a custom user named `mainuser` and made some customizations to it

 See the [`build/Dockerfile`](build/Dockerfile) file for further details.